Cannabinoid receptor

+All endocannabinoids and phytocannabinoids are lipophilic.

 There are two known subtypes of cannabinoid receptors, termed CB1 and CB2.
 The CB1 receptor is expressed mainly in the brain (central nervous system or "CNS"), but also in the lungs, liver and kidneys.
 The CB2 receptor is expressed mainly in the immune system, in hematopoietic cells, and in parts of the brain.

 The protein sequences of CB1 and CB2 receptors are about 44% similar.
 When only the transmembrane regions of the receptors are considered, amino acid similarity between the two receptor subtypes is approximately 68%.
 In addition, minor variations in each receptor have been identified.
 Cannabinoids bind reversibly and stereo-selectively to the cannabinoid receptors.
 Subtype selective cannabinoids have been developed which theoretically may have advantages for treatment of certain diseases such as obesity.

 Enzymes involved in biosynthesis/inactivation of endocannabinoids and endocannabinoid signaling in general (involving targets other than CB1/2-type receptors) occur throughout the animal kingdom.